jackharbon/walkerrr-mobile-app/README.md

 3. Deploy back-end (Render)

 -  Go to the [Render](https://render.com/) website click "GET STARTED FOR FREE" and sign up with your GitHub account.
-In "Overview" choose "New Web Service" (you can watch YouTube [video tutorial](https://youtu.be/68ubggfsQlE)).
+In "Overview" choose "New Web Service" (you can watch YouTube [video tutorial](https://youtu.be/68ubggfsQlE) or read [this](https://www.freecodecamp.org/news/how-to-deploy-nodejs-application-with-render/) tutorial).
 -  Connect to your GitHub repo `walkerrr-mobile-app`.
 -  In dashboard fulfill form fields:<br />
    Name: `walkerrr-backend`<br  />